Evizzo/Ai-Experiments-Playground/README.md

 ### 📁 **voice-io-lang-graph** – Multi-Agent Voice Chat with LangGraph, Gemini & ElevenLabs

-🗣️ A voice-enabled chat experience where you interact with four distinct AI personas—**Rick**, **Morty**, **Jerry**, and **Golubiro the paranoid pigeon spy**.
-Powered by **Google Gemini** for responses and **ElevenLabs** for real-time TTS output.
+🗣️ A voice-enabled terminal chatbot where you interact with four chaotic AI personas—**Rick**, **Morty**, **Jerry**, and **Golubiro**, a paranoid drone-pigeon spy.

+Uses **Google Gemini** for natural language and **ElevenLabs** for speech.

-🧠 Built with **LangGraph** to declaratively orchestrate conversation turns:
+🧠 Orchestrated with **LangGraph** as a declarative state machine:

-1. You speak (via microphone or text).
+1. You talk (via microphone or type).
-2. LangGraph routes your message to the most relevant character.
+2. LangGraph routes your message to the most relevant character using LLM-based classification.
-3. That character responds.
+3. The character responds.
-4. Optionally, a second persona reacts to the reply (e.g. Golubiro always comments after Rick).
+4. If the character was Rick or Morty, a follow-up response is triggered by Golubiro or Jerry.
-5. Loop back to your next input.
+5. The flow loops back to capture the next input.

-🧰 Tech used: LangGraph, LangChain, Google Gemini (via `langchain_google_genai`), ElevenLabs TTS, `speech_recognition`, Python 3.10+
+🧰 Tech used: LangGraph, LangChain, Google Gemini (`langchain_google_genai`), ElevenLabs TTS, `speech_recognition`, Python 3.10+

 ---